 The biotech company’s leaders have targeted and invested to build distinctive technical and cultural capabilities in patient centricity, innovation, leadership, and as a rewarding place to work.
 They have dedicated resources to ensure these targeted capabilities are designed and aligned, not just hoped for.

-After dipping their toes into employee experience in HR, they formed a cross-functional team of high potential leaders and did a deep dive into their patients’ journey and experience.
+After dipping their toes into employee experience in HR, they formed a cross-functional team of high-potential leaders and did a deep dive into their patients’ journeys and experiences.
 The process created enormous empathy for their patients’ ecosystem (Patient, Payer, Provider) challenges as well as major insights that none of the leaders could have gleaned from their functional silo.
 The insights came exclusively from the process of working on the patients’ perspective and the difficult journey they encounter—not from the perspective of biotech company’s products in the rare disease market.

-To embed this learning even further, they took an unprecedented step in their industry and merged this front-end patient facing organization with HR and IT to create a “Human Experience Organization.”
+To embed this learning even further, they took an unprecedented step in their industry and merged this front-end patient-facing organization with HR and IT to create a “Human Experience Organization.”
 Human Experience means optimizing patient and employee experience including the full impact of utilizing digital technology.
-To create the desired accountability and levers for the experiences for patients and employees, they needed to manage and measure all the parts of experience together.
+To create the desired accountability and levers for the experiences of patients and employees, they needed to manage and measure all the parts of the experience together.